trinsic-id/v2-sdk/docs/learn/concepts/ecosystems.md

 ### Anatomy of a trust ecosystem

-As you dive deeper into how ecosystems work, it’s helpful to understand wallets, credentials, templates, and governance.
+As you dive deeper into how ecosystems work, it’s helpful to understand wallets, credentials, templates, and Trust Registry.
 We recommend referring back and forth between these pages to get a full picture.

 **Provider**

 At the helm of a trust ecosystem sits a *provider*.
 Providers develop IDtech products that solve problems for the other participants of an ecosystem.
-They develop the software, adoption tools (such as templates), business models & incentives, and the governance that enables an ecosystem to be successful.
+They develop the software, adoption tools (such as credential templates), business models & incentives, and the Trust Registry that enables an ecosystem to be successful.

 > Before Stripe, every growing internet platform had a payments team.
 Today, every growing internet platform has an Identity team.
 Identity verification is a core piece of economic infrastructure for online businesses.
 - *Stripe*